Environmental Protection Agency gives forest new identity - The Beaverton

 So far, the wood’s assimilation to the neighbourhood has had mixed reactions from the locals.

 “I was thrilled when that house finally sold” Says Ken Wolvert, who lives down the street from the new arrival.
-“I was kind of hoping that another family would move in, but Ted seems like a really nice guy.
+“I was kind of hoping that another would move in, but Ted seems like a really nice guy.
 And the air around his house is always so fresh!
 I’m thinking I should invite him to the block this Saturday.”

 But not everyone on the street is thrilled with their new neighbour.